What is an ecommerce business? Types and how to start

 What you need for an ecommerce business

-Online storefront: A website or marketplace listing where customers can view products, prices, and descriptions
+- Online storefront: a website or marketplace listing where customers can view products, prices, and descriptions

-Shopping cart system: Technology that lets customers select multiple items and proceed to checkout
+- Shopping cart system: technology that lets customers select multiple items and proceed to checkout

-Payment processing: Secure systems like PayPal, Stripe, or Square to handle credit card and digital payments.
-For tax year 2024, these payment apps are required to send you a Form 1099-K if your gross payments for goods or services total over $5,000.
+- Payment processing: secure systems like PayPal, Stripe, or Square to handle credit card and digital payments

-Fulfillment method: Shipping, delivery, or digital download systems to get products to customers
+- Fulfillment method: shipping, delivery, or digital download systems to get products to customers

-Business policies: Clear terms covering returns, refunds, privacy, and customer service procedures
+- Business policies: clear terms covering returns, refunds, privacy, and customer service procedures

 Getting started with your ecommerce business